 In short-term studies, antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults.
 There was no increased risk in suicidality with antidepressants in adults older than 24 years and a trend toward a reduced risk in adults 65 years and older.
 Monitor and observe patients of all ages for clinical worsening, suicidality, or unusual changes in behavior and advise families and caregivers of the need for close observation and communication with the prescriber.
 The use of a selegiline transdermal patch is contraindicated in patients younger than 12 years .

 Uses For selegiline

-Selegiline skin patch is used to treat mental depression. selegiline is a monoamine oxidase inhibitor (MAOI).
+Selegiline skin patch is used to treat mental depression in adults. selegiline is a monoamine oxidase inhibitor (MAOI).

 selegiline is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For selegiline, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to selegiline or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated any benefit to using selegiline skin patch in children with depression.
 Studies have shown that some children, teenagers, and young adults think about suicide or attempt suicide when taking selegiline.
 Because of this toxicity, use in children is not recommended.

 Selegiline skin patch should not be used in children younger than 12 years of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of selegiline skin patch in the elderly.